 The Chapel (“kapellet”) has regained its former, simple beauty.

-The Coal House (“kolhuset”) has become a community center in summer, servering as restaurant and bar, for conferences and seminars, for theater performances and concerts, for meetings and celebrations.
+The Coal House (“kolhuset”) has become a community center in summer, servering as temporary restaurant and bar, for conferences and seminars, for theater performances and concerts, for meetings and celebrations.

 The Dairy (“mejeriet”) in the mansion is a wine tasting room.